-It's your turn to walk down the aisle and you want your wedding to stand out from the rest, to do something more, something unforgettable and unique; so how do you make your wedding the best wedding ever without breaking the bank?
+It’s your turn to walk down the aisle and you want to make your wedding stand out from the rest.
+To do something more.
+Something unforgettable and unique.
+So, how do you make your wedding the best wedding ever without breaking the bank?

 Here are a few ideas for little touches which will make your wedding day a standout celebration…